 How is Bitcoin Different from Cash?

-Bitcoin might be valued against traditional currencies like the US dollar, but there are several significant differences Bitcoin users must account for when investing.
+It might be valued against traditional currencies like the US dollar, but there are several significant differences BTC users must account for when investing.

-First, bitcoin is not sovereign, which means it’s not backed by a country, bank, or payment processor like Visa.
-While this might make BTC seem a bit scary, the flip side is Bitcoin, in theory, exists independent of any country or company’s financial situation.
+First, this cryptocurrency is not sovereign, which means it’s not backed by a country, bank, or payment processor like Visa.
+While this might make BTC seem a bit scary, the flip side is BTC, in theory, exists independent of any country or company’s financial situation.

 How To Exchange Bitcoin to Cash